oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/comoros.md

 mixed legal system of Islamic religious law, the French civil code of 1975, and customary law

 ### 憲法
-- `history`: previous 1996, 2001; newest adopted 30 July 2018
+- `歷史`: previous 1996, 2001; newest adopted 30 July 2018
-- `amendments`: proposed by the president of the union or supported by at least one third of the Assembly of the Union membership; adoption requires approval by at least three-quarters majority of the total Assembly membership or approval in a referendum
+- `修正`: proposed by the president of the union or supported by at least one third of the Assembly of the Union membership; adoption requires approval by at least three-quarters majority of the total Assembly membership or approval in a referendum
 **note**: a referendum held on 30 July 2018 - boycotted by the opposition - overwhelmingly approved a new constitution that allows for 2 consecutive 5-year presidential terms while retaining the rotating presidency within the islands

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of the Comoros
+- `血統公民身份`: at least one parent must be a citizen of the Comoros
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 10 years
+- `入籍的居留要求`: 10 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President AZALI Assoumani (since 26 May 2016)
+- `國家元首`: President AZALI Assoumani (since 26 May 2016)
-- `head of government`: President AZALI Assoumani (since 26 May 2016)
+- `政府首腦`: President AZALI Assoumani (since 26 May 2016)
-- `cabinet`: Council of Ministers appointed by the president
+- `内閣`: Council of Ministers appointed by the president
-- `elections/appointments`: president directly elected by absolute majority vote in 2 rounds if needed for a 5-year term; election last held on 14 January 2024 (next to be held in 2029)
+- `選舉/任命`: president directly elected by absolute majority vote in 2 rounds if needed for a 5-year term; election last held on 14 January 2024 (next to be held in 2029)
-- `election results`: *2024: *AZALI Assoumani reelected president in first round - AZALI Assoumani (CRC) 63%, SALIM ISSA Abdallah (PJ) 20.3%, DAOUDOU Abdallah Mohamed (Orange Party) 5.9%, Bourhane HAMIDOU (independent) 5.1%*  2019*: AZALI Assoumani elected president in first round - AZALI Assoumani (CRC) 60.8%, Ahamada MAHAMOUDOU (PJ) 14.6%, Mouigni Baraka Said SOILIHI (independent) 5.6%, other 19%
+- `選舉結果`: *2024: *AZALI Assoumani reelected president in first round - AZALI Assoumani (CRC) 63%, SALIM ISSA Abdallah (PJ) 20.3%, DAOUDOU Abdallah Mohamed (Orange Party) 5.9%, Bourhane HAMIDOU (independent) 5.1%*  2019*: AZALI Assoumani elected president in first round - AZALI Assoumani (CRC) 60.8%, Ahamada MAHAMOUDOU (PJ) 14.6%, Mouigni Baraka Said SOILIHI (independent) 5.6%, other 19%
 **note**: the president is both chief of state and head of government

 ### 立法部門
-- `description`: unicameral Assembly of the Union (24 members directly elected by absolute majority vote in 2 rounds if needed; members serve 5-year terms)
+- `描述`: unicameral Assembly of the Union (24 members directly elected by absolute majority vote in 2 rounds if needed; members serve 5-year terms)
-- `elections`: last held on 19 January 2020 with a runoff on 23 February 2020 (next to be held in 2025)
+- `選舉`: last held on 19 January 2020 with a runoff on 23 February 2020 (next to be held in 2025)
-- `election results`: percent of vote by party in first round - CRC 60.9%, Orange Party 4.3%, independent 30.8%, other 4%; seats by party in the first round -  CRC 16, Orange Party 1, independent 2; percent of vote by party in the second round - CRC 54.1%, Orange Party 18.9%, independent 26.1%, other 1%; seats by party in the second round - CRC 4, Orange Party 1; composition - men 20, women 4, percentage women 16.7%
+- `選舉結果`: percent of vote by party in first round - CRC 60.9%, Orange Party 4.3%, independent 30.8%, other 4%; seats by party in the first round -  CRC 16, Orange Party 1, independent 2; percent of vote by party in the second round - CRC 54.1%, Orange Party 18.9%, independent 26.1%, other 1%; seats by party in the second round - CRC 4, Orange Party 1; composition - men 20, women 4, percentage women 16.7%
 **note**:  opposition parties, which had demanded "transparent, free, and democratic" elections, boycotted the 2020 elections

 ### 司法部門
-- `highest court(s)`: Supreme Court or Cour Supreme (consists of 7 judges)
+- `最高法院`: Supreme Court or Cour Supreme (consists of 7 judges)
-- `judge selection and term of office`: Supreme Court judges - selection and term of office NA
+- `法官遴選和任期`: Supreme Court judges - selection and term of office NA
-- `subordinate courts`: Court of Appeals (in Moroni); Tribunal de premiere instance; island village (community) courts; religious courts
+- `下級法院`: Court of Appeals (in Moroni); Tribunal de premiere instance; island village (community) courts; religious courts

 ### 政黨
 Convention for the Renewal of the Comoros or CRCJuwa Party (Parti Juwa) or PJOrange Party (2020)